 Everyone needs to share office space, so here are things we can do to make sure our technology isn’t creating problems:

-Sure, some of us like to rock out to some tunes while doing menial tasks at work.
-The other employees at your office may need a bit more silence to be able to concentrate.
+Some of us like to rock out to some tunes while doing menial tasks at work, but other employees at your office may need silence to be able to concentrate.

-Put Your Cell Phone On Silent
+Put Your Cell Phone on Silent

 Set your phone to silent when you arrive at the office, and you can turn it back up when you leave for the day.
 If you set up a service like IFTTT (If This Then That) you can have the service automatically perform this task for you, so you don’t even have to think about it.

-Watch The Reply All
+Use Reply All Sparingly

 When the printer runs out of paper at the end of your print job, don’t just walk away.
 Refill the paper in the printer, replace the toner when it runs out, and empty the shredder if it starts to overflow.

 Don’t Touch Other People’s Tech

 Is there a phone charging in the lunchroom?
 Did your neighbor leave their computer logged in?
 Another good rule of thumb is, if it’s not yours don’t touch it.
 You may need to use the plug in the lunchroom, but don’t unplug someone else’s device without permission.

-Our phones can do so much and is a window to our friends, family, and more.
+Our phones can do so much and are a window to our friends, family, and more.
 It can be really easy to get sucked into your phone and forget to pay attention to your surroundings.